CMPS-2200/assignment-05-template/assignment-05.md

 **1a)** We have implemented a means to compute character frequencies in a text file with the function `get_frequencies` in `main.py`.
-Compute cost for a fixed length encoding for each text file.
+Implement `fixed_length_cost` to compute the costs for fixed length encodings for each text file.

 **1b)** Complete the implementation of Huffman coding in `make_huffman_tree`.
 Note that we manipulate binary trees in the